Result Area 2

 - Providing an advocacy platform and improving cooperation and networking among global, regional, and national technical institutions.
 In addition, leveraging additional outreach to stakeholders to support the development of national plans and to support the improvement of regional capacity for Post-Disaster Needs Assessments (PDNAs) and recovery frameworks.

-The activities target the four main RECs and their key partners, such as African universities and research centers, river basin authorities or technical organizations.
-The four participating RECs are:
+The activities targeted the four main RECs and their key partners, such as African universities and research centers, river basin authorities or technical organizations.
+The four participating RECs were:

-ECCAS - the Economic Community for Central African States; based in Libreville, Gabon (http://www.ceeac-eccas.org);
+ECCAS - the Economic Community for Central African States (http://www.grc-ceeac.org/fr/grccca);

-ECOWAS - the Economic Community of West African States; based in Abuja, Nigeria (http://www.ecowas.int);
+ECOWAS - the Economic Community of West African States (http://www.ecowas.int);

-IGAD - the Intergovernmental Authority on Development (for Eastern Africa) based in Djibouti, Djibouti (http://www.igad.int);
+IGAD - the Intergovernmental Authority on Development for Eastern Africa (http://www.igad.int);

-SADC - the Southern African Development Community based in Gaborone, Botswana (http://www.sadc.int)
+SADC - the Southern African Development Community (http://www.sadc.int)

-The Africa Hydromet Forum took place on 12-15 September 2018.
+The ECOWAS Hydromet Forum took place on 12-15 September 2018.
 More information on the event can be found here.